RoboCOVA/Fredo-ERCA-Hub/README.md

 ## Recent Fixes

+### Rank Field Made Optional (November 20, 2025)

+**Issue**: Rank dropdown was empty and required field was blocking official creation

+**Root Cause**:
+- Backend was querying `erca_ranks` table which doesn't exist in production
+- Rank field was marked as required with asterisk
+- Officials couldn't be created without selecting a rank from empty dropdown

+**Solution**:
+- Changed Rank field from required dropdown to optional text input
+- Removed dependency on `erca_ranks` table
+- Frontend now accepts free-text rank input (e.g., "Senior Officer", "Inspector")
+- Backend uses default value "Official" if rank is not provided
+- Updated field label from "Rank *" to "Rank" (removed asterisk)
+- Frontend sends `rank_name` field with default "Official" value if empty

+**Status**: ✅ Fixed - officials can now be created with custom or no rank

 ### Missing Departments Dropdown Fix (November 20, 2025)

 **Issue**: Department dropdown in "Add New ERCA Official" form was empty